Showing posts with label Nazi. Show all posts

 Oma had a brother, Kurt, who had died near Kursk (Russia).
 His wife was on the train with two children.
 The baby died, and my mother said they threw the baby out because there was no room.
 It is hard to believe horrors like this.
 I do not know if the family was ever in touch with Kurt's wife after the war and do not know what happened to Max and his wife.

 Dear Readers, this was only 72 years ago, in what had been one of the most urbane, educated, and developed countries in the world.
 So many millions of innocent people suffered and died.
 But despite the lessons of history, many people are still susceptible to the hollow promises of demagogues and frauds.
 Consider the 2016 election in the USA and the scammer who entered the White House.
-Note how he adopted the classic techniques of fascists to ferment discord within the nation, feign victimization of a particular demographic, and then make hollow promises that only he can save the nation.
+Note how he adopted the classic techniques of fascists to ferment discord within the nation, feign victimization of a particular demographic, manufacture enemies, and then make hollow promises that only he can save the nation.

 Be eternally grateful that we still have an open press free of government censorship in USA.
 Beware of propaganda tools that parrot the party line and manufacture an alternative fantasy (i.e., Fox News).
 And beware of banning books in schools and libraries to control the narrative of history and deceive the populace.
 These are classic tools of totalitarian and fascist governments.